sporniket/kicad-conversions--atari-260-520-st-motherboard--c070231/README.md

 **Sporniket's conversion of the schematics of the 'Atari 260ST/520ST' computer into Kicad** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+### Releases

+#### v1.0.0-beta.1

+First release with a "good enough" PCB remake and schematics.
+Most errors in the schematic have been fixed by remaking the PCB.
+ERC and DRC errors have been fixed (some DRC errors have been excluded on a case by case assessment whether it has a real impact, e.g. some courtyards collisions).

 ## 2. What should you know before using **Sporniket's conversion of the schematics of the 'Atari 260ST/520ST' computer into Kicad** ?

-As the name implies, **Sporniket's conversion of the schematics of the 'Atari 260ST/520ST' computer into Kicad** is made using [Kicad 6](https://www.kicad.org/).
+As the name implies, **Sporniket's conversion of the schematics of the 'Atari 260ST/520ST' computer into Kicad** is made using [Kicad](https://www.kicad.org/), version 7.0.

 The git repository use several submodules that one has to fetch in order to get the symbols, footprint and 3dmodels.

 This project contains a PCB design that is an **approximate reconstruction** :

-* Component, mounting hole placement and routing were **approximatively** guided using a degraded pcb scans from a scanned service manual found on the [Atari Document Archive (confidential)](https://docs.dev-docs.org/)
+* Component, mounting hole placement and routing were **approximatively** guided using a degraded pcb scans from a scanned service manual found on the [Atari Document Archive (confidential)](https://docs.dev-docs.org/).
+An actual motherboard could be acquired and some positionning could be refined.

+* The PCB part of the modulator is especially a best effort, as I could not find converging references about component placement and routing.

+* There was several revision of the original motherboard, thus there will be discrepancies between the PCB of the project and real PCBs anyway.

+* For all of those reasons, the project will stay in "beta" version until an actual assembly is made and shows the computer working -at the very least a complete boot sequence until the GEM Desktop-.

 > Do not use **Sporniket's conversion of the schematics of the 'Atari 260ST/520ST' computer into Kicad** if this project is not suitable for your project.